How bearded dragon poop looks like

 Sale

-• Recommended for reptiles or amphibians that are kept indoors
+• A premium calcium supplement for reptiles and amphibians that are kept indoors

-• Promotes healthy bones and vital bodily functions
+• Provides the calcium your pet needs for strong, healthy bones and vital bodily functions

 However, if they are on veggie and other insect diets, they will poop 1 to 3 times a day.